Navigating Chaos: Embracing the Messy Life of an Artist

 The author's formative years were spent under the strict tutelage of the Christian Brothers at St Leo's CBC, Box Hill

-"Growing up, you were, well … messy”, he said barely concealing his amusement.
-I put my cutlery down and stared straight back at him.
-I was not expecting this conversation over our catch-up lunch.
-Afterall, it had been over ten years since our last reunion and there were more pleasant things to talk about, surely.
-Ok, Brett and I had known each other for over forty years and held few secrets from each other but some things were better I thought left well alone.
+"Growing up, you were, well … messy," he remarked, barely suppressing his amusement.
+I placed my cutlery down and met his gaze.
+This was not the conversation I expected during our catch-up lunch.
+It had been over ten years since our last reunion, and surely there were more pleasant topics to explore.
+Brett and I had known each other for over forty years and shared few secrets, but some matters, I believed, were best left untouched.

 But he was right.
 I was messy.
-Scatty.
+Scattered.
 Undisciplined.
 Intolerant.

-Should I take this moment to apologise for the hurt I know as a self-centered, unkind teenager I inflicted on him?
-Or had the fact we were still friends after all this time excused the sins of the past?
+Should I seize this moment to apologise for the hurt I know I caused him as a self-centered, unkind teenager?
+Or had our enduring friendship over the years absolved the past wrongs?

 I wanted to say something, anything - preferably witty.
-But I couldn’t.
+But I couldn't.
 I felt exposed.
-In that moment I was not the sophisticated worldly artist I wanted to portray.
-It was like a mirror had been held up in front of me.
+In that moment, I wasn't the sophisticated, worldly artist I aspired to be.
+It was as if a mirror had been held up to me.

-And Brett's words bothered me for some time.
-Until I just decided to let them be.
-I was not going to explain it away, or excuse my behaviours.
-I suspect I could, but decided instead to let them sit.
-Maybe they will come to best explain some things I thought, if not everything.
-Afterall, I was just a kid back then.
+Brett's words lingered with me for some time.
+Eventually, I chose to let them be.
+I wasn't going to justify or excuse my past behaviors I told myself.
+I suspected I could, but I opted instead to let them sit.
+Maybe I would eventually explain some things, if not everything.
+After all, I was just a kid back then.

-But my old friend had brought this all into sharper relief.
+But my old friend had brought everything into sharper focus.

-A greater realisation did eventually hit me.
-I do still live a chaotic, undisciplined, messy life.
-That part of me prevails - except when it comes to my art and the discipline it involves.
+A greater realisation eventually struck me.
+I still lead a chaotic, undisciplined, messy life.
+That part of me remains - except when it comes to my art and the discipline it demands.

-Often you run into artists who claim that a life of sex, drugs and rock 'n roll is essential to who they are as artists.
-But at a some point, you find they are not actually producing that much art.
-They are living the life of the artist without the work.
+Often, you meet artists who insist that a lifestyle filled with sex, drugs, and rock 'n roll is crucial to their identity as artists.
+Yet, at some point, you notice they aren't actually creating much art.
+They're living the artist's life without producing the work.

-Sure artists living out their artistic life may sometimes use drink or take drugs or whatever they do in order to deal with pain, to smooth things over.
-But so do people who do not produce art.
-It is not like only artists drink to cope.
+Indeed, artists leading their artistic lives may sometimes resort to alcohol or drugs to cope with pain, to ease things over.
+But so do people who aren't creating art.
+It's not as if only artists drink to cope.

 The creative solitude of the art studio

-"It's the human condition, you could say: memories, emotion, being, pain, even the simple fact of living, breathing.
-Everything at once: the human experience.
-We all have it, even the people who don’t - or can’t - express it through art.
-But it is the job of the artist to sit with our feelings, to be receptive to them, to examine them, turn them into narrative or paint or film.”
+"It's the human condition: memories, emotion, being, pain, even the simple act of living and breathing.
+Everything at once—the human experience.
+We all encounter it, even those who don’t—or can’t—express it through art.
+But it is the artist's duty to engage with our feelings, to be receptive to them, to analyze them, and transform them into narrative, paint, or film."

-No doubting, this task can be difficult for artists.
-Bergman describes it as a 'flowing-over feeling', of containing too much, holding too much, feeling too much.
-We as artists must examine our experience until it becomes painful, excessive, overwhelming - too much humanity.
+Undoubtedly, this task can be daunting for artists.
+Bergman describes it as a 'flowing-over feeling,' of containing too much, holding too much, feeling too much.
+As artists, we must examine our experience until it becomes painful, excessive, overwhelming—too much humanity.

 Ingmar Bergman Photo: The Independent

-Here, Bergman places great weight on solitude and the discipline that can accompany it - "where the artistic process unfolds in the lonely hours, when the work happens and you have to control that creative energy.
-You have to discipline yourself to fulfil it.
-And that work only happens alone."
+Bergman highlights the significance of solitude and the discipline it fosters, noting that "the artistic process unfolds during solitary hours, where the work happens, and you must channel that creative energy.
+You need to discipline yourself to complete it.
+This work only occurs in solitude."

-"When you sit there, alone and working, you get thrown back on yourself.
-Your life and your emotions, what you think and what you feel, are constantly thrown back on you.
-You cannot run away from your emotions and your memory and the material you are working on.
-Artistic solitude is a decision to turn and face these feelings, to sit with them for long periods of time."
+"When you sit there, alone and working, you are forced to confront yourself.
+Your life, emotions, thoughts, and feelings are constantly reflected back at you.
+You cannot escape your emotions, memories, or the material you are working on.
+Artistic solitude is a choice to confront these feelings and sit with them for extended periods."

 Ingmar Bergman Photo: New York Times